Talk-radio host Dave Ramsey says you can solve your money troubles just as soon as you stop causing them.

 “In order to make money on your mutual fund and your 401(k), you have to put money into your 401(k).
 If you had been doing that [since the 2008 recession] ... your money would have tripled."

 You don’t reap the benefits of a flourishing economy by consuming even more; it’s investing that brings wealth.
-One popular investing app lets you get started with as little as $1 and doesn't charge commissions or trading fees.
+Set aside 15% of your monthly income, build it up, and then put it into the market at regular intervals.

 6. Don’t go to a fancy college

 You’re at the top of your class, so why wouldn’t you attend the best school?

 According to a 2018 university study, three quarters of all jobs that pay more than $35,000 are held by people with some form of higher education — but don’t set yourself up for failure by saddling yourself with debt.

 In 2020, the total amount of student debt in the United States is an estimate $1.56 trillion, and graduates are eager to find ways to deal with their unpaid loans.